 If you find the extension does not work for you it may be that you are located behind a very strict firewall that blocks the method we are using to fetch data from our server (XMLHttpRequest) or that blocks the requests but not the method specifically.
 If this is the case, you'll have to discuss the matter with your IT department.
 If we can help to resolve the issue, please contact us.

-If you would like to report a bug, request a feature or have your resource added to Gene Info, please use our issue tracker.
+If you would like to report a bug, request a feature or have your resource added to GIX, please use our issue tracker.

 GIX should work in Firefox as of version 57.0 (2017-11-14) but please update to the latest version to ensure full compatibility.

-In addition to working with Chrome and Firefox the extension can work in any browser built on top of Chromium if the developers of that browser provide support for extensions.
+In addition to working with Chrome, the extension can work in any browser built on top of Chromium if the developers of that browser provide support for extensions.
 For a complete list of Chromium browsers, see Chromium browsers.
-Currently the extension is known to work in the Brave browser.
+Other browsers in this category the extension is known to work in are Brave and Opera.

-To add an extension to Brave simply go to the Chrome Web Store, find the extension and click the "Add to Chrome" button.
+To add the extension to Brave, simply go to the Chrome Web Store and click the "Add to Brave" button.

-If you find the extension helpful and would like to cite us, please reference our manuscript in preparation at bioRxiv.
+If you find the extension helpful and would like to cite us, please reference our manuscript published in Nature Methods.